Beretta 92: Original offerings

+The 92G is a redesigned version of the 92FS with the safety eliminated, making for a decocker-only slide.

+The "G" signifies "Gendarmerie National", the French national police force that the pistol was designed for.

+While the standard 92G was discontinued in 2005, the 92G slide design is still being used on various Beretta designs, including the M9A4.

+92G-SD

+Wilson Combat 92G Brigadier Tactical

+The Wilson Combat 92G Brigadier Tactical has been produced since 2014.

+The Wilson Combat 92G Brigadier pistols differ from the standard Brigadier in that they have a military standard 1913 picatinny rail, all steel controls (as opposed to the polymer coated steel), decock only feature (G-model), 4.7" target crowned barrel, fluted steel guiderod, thin profile G-10 grips, rounded trigger guard, the lighter hammer spring used in the "D" model, Elite II hammer, and their own unique serial number with a "WC" prefix among other features.

+Vertec

 The Vertec is a variant of the 92-series with a re-contoured, straight backstrap, removable sights, 1-slot accessory rail, flared magwell, and 4.7 inch barrel.

-90Two (2006-2012)
+Although the standard Vertec has been discontinued, the Vertec style backstrap design has been retained on newer, more advanced models such as the M9A3, M9A4 and 92X.

+90two

 The 90two is a 9mm/.40 variant of the 92-series with a redesigned, thicker slide and frame to accommodate an accessory rail, fully dovetailed front sight and .40 S&W pressures.

 Other features added include a captive recoil spring, internal recoil buffer, user changeable monogrips and 17-round magazines.

-92A1 / 96A1 (2010–present)
+92A1

-The 92A1 and 96A1 were introduced in 2010, based on elements from the 92FS and 90two.
+The 92A1 was introduced in 2010, based on elements from the 92FS and 90two.

+It is somewhat of a civilian version of the M9A1, but it has the standard 92-series grip profile, two slots in the accessory rail and a round trigger guard.

+96A1

+The .40 S&W variant of the 92A1.

-Centennial (2015)
+Centennial

-The 92 FS Centennial limited edition (500 units) commemorates adoption by the Italian Military of Beretta's earliest semiautomatic pistol, the Model 1915.
+The 92 FS Centennial limited edition (500 units) commemorates adoption by the Italian Military of Beretta's earliest semi-automatic pistol, the Model 1915.

 This Centennial 92 is notable for its frame-mounted manual safety and single-action-only mechanism.
 The Beretta medallion in each wood grip panel displays the anniversary dates in Roman numerals, which are also engraved on either side of the steel slide.

 The pistol is packaged in a custom M2A1 ammunition can bearing the Centennial logo.

-M9A1 (2006–present)
+M9A1

 The M9A1 was adopted by the USMC in 2006.
 It adds a 1-slot Picatinny rail, more aggressive front and backstrap checkering and a beveled magazine well for easier reloading of the weapon.

 M9A1 pistols are sold with physical vapor deposition (PVD) coated magazines developed to better withstand the conditions in the sandy environments in Iraq and Afghanistan.